wpswings/wallet-system-for-woocommerce/README.txt

 == PLUGIN COMPATIBILITIES ==

 * **Compatibility with Subscriptions for WooCommerce** The WooCommerce Wallet is compatible with the [**Subscriptions for WooCommerce**](https://wordpress.org/plugins/subscriptions-for-woocommerce/) and  [**Subscription for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscription-pro&utm_medium=wallet-org-page&utm_campaign=subscription-pro) plugin.
-Customers will get discounts on Subscription renewal, which they can pay using their wallet balance.
-The merchant can decide the amount/percentage to be deducted from the wallet for order renewal.
+Customers can use the Wallet partial payment feature to pay for subscription products.
+The subscription renewal happens automatically through the payment method initially used to purchase the subscription.

 * **Compatibility with Multi-Vendor Marketplace Solution for WooCommerce** The Wallet System for WooCommerce is compatible with the latest version of Multi Vendor Marketplace Solution for WooCommerce plugin.
 You will be able to select a wallet as a payment method for your vendors to receive the sales commission.